ryantd42/NY-Legislative-Git/2023/S4622B-2023/bill.md

  date.
-Provided,  further, that sections two and three of this act shall only take effect when the  federal  center  for  Medicaid  and  Medicare services  (CMS)  approves in writing to the state commissioner of health that the changes do not affect  eligibility requirements and that feder-
+Provided,  further, that sections two and three of this act shall only take effect when the  federal  center  for  Medicaid  and  Medicare services  (CMS)  approves in writing to the state commissioner of health that the changes do not affect federal financial participation; provided
- S. 4622--A  3
+ S. 4622--B  3

- al financial participation is not affected; provided  that  the  commis- sioner  of  health shall notify the legislative bill drafting commission upon the occurrence of the enactment of the legislation provided for  in sections  two  and  three  of  this act in order that the commission may maintain an accurate and timely effective data base of the official text of the laws of the state of New York in furtherance of effectuating  the provisions  of section 44 of the legislative law and section 70-b of the public officers law.
+ that the commissioner of health shall notify the legislative bill draft- ing commission upon the occurrence of the enactment of  the  legislation provided  for  in  sections  two and three of this act in order that the commission  may  maintain  an accurate and timely effective data base of the official text of the laws of the state of New York in furtherance of effectuating the provisions of section 44 of  the  legislative  law  and section 70-b of the public officers law.